f18m/rpi2home-assistant/README.md

 # TODO

-- Add support for HomeAssistant DISCOVERY, see https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery
+- Improve HomeAssistant DISCOVERY by publishing them only after HomeAssistant restarts
 - Eventually get rid of GPIOZERO + PIGPIOD which consume CPU and also force use of e.g. the queue.Queue due to the multithreading issues